 After preparing the butternut squash noodles and the sausage and veggie sauce, you can either just top the “noodles” with the sauce, or go all out and make this a fun casserole the whole family will dive in to.
 I vote casserole!

 This casserole is easily made dairy free and Whole30 (the all natural sausage is sugar free and compliant!) by omitting the cheese — but if you don’t have those restrictions, add in the cheese!
 It really makes this a fun dinner.
 Plus, the cheese lightly browns and the noodles get a little crispy on top, making this irresistible!

 - Save Time: Skip the casserole, and just layer the sauce over the butternut squash noodles.
 Another option is to buy prepared butternut noodles, which are becoming more and more available!

 - Lower the Carbs: If you’ve been slashing the carbs, you can lower the carb count of this dish by swapping in zucchini noodles in place of the butternut squash.
 Don’t cook the zucchini noodles before using them in the casserole.
-If I did that, I would double up on the sausage to add an extra punch of protein.

 Other Butternut Squash Recipes

 - Butternut, Black Bean and Spinach Enchiladas, by Sunkissed Kitchen

 - Butternut, Millet and Spinach Salad, by Sunkissed Kitchen

 - SW Quinoa and Butternut Soup, by Sunkissed Kitchen